acts-project/detray/README.md

 # detray

-Test library for detector surface intersection
+This is a header only library for detector surface intersections using different algebra plugin libraries.